yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2022/index.md

 ## General changes and bugfixes

-TAS scripts can have errors in them, and it’s not quite ideal that an error like that could take down an entire yuzu session. german77 provides the necessary code to [add error handling to TAS scripts](https://github.com/yuzu-emu/yuzu/pull/7687), preventing such crashes.
+TAS scripts can sometimes have errors in them, resulting in yuzu encountering a crash. german77 provides the necessary code to [add error handling to TAS scripts](https://github.com/yuzu-emu/yuzu/pull/7687), preventing these crashes.

 Windows has a nasty, hidden limitation that is the maximum open-file limit a program can use.
 Some game mods can contain many, *many* files, going over the previous 4096 limit.
 Therefore, [Morph](https://github.com/Morph1984) [doubled the limit to 8192](https://github.com/yuzu-emu/yuzu/pull/7690).